 One of the best ways to do this is to think about a product you have used yourself.
 Then, connect with people in the Facebook Group who have a cool success story.

-For instance, maybe you have used Jeff Goins’ Tribe Writers and you’ve seen someone in the Facebook Group that launched their blog and made $11,000 last month and have had great success using Tribe Writers.
+For instance, maybe you have used Danny Iny’s Course Builders Laboratory and you’ve seen someone in the Facebook Group that created their course and have had great success using Course Builders Laboratory.

 Have them on your show and talk about their success.
-Then make sure to link to Tribe Writers using your affiliate link.
+Then make sure to link to Course Builders Laboratory using your affiliate link.

 This is a great way to get guests on your show, who maybe aren’t the big names, but have really cool stories.